Florida Parental Rights in Education Act: The Walt Disney Company

 Employees at The Walt Disney Company planned walkouts over the bill, which culminated in a large protest.
-The company and CEO Bob Chapek (despite earlier maintaining no stance), as well as Disney heir Charlee Corra all decided to publicly oppose the bill, with Corra also using the moment to come out as transgender.
+The company and CEO Bob Chapek (despite earlier maintaining no stance), as well as Disney heir Charlee Corra, all decided to publicly oppose the bill, with Corra also using the moment to come out as transgender.
 The company received heavy criticism from DeSantis and many conservative media outlets for its opposition to the bill, and DeSantis eventually helped pass legislation in Florida which reformed the Reedy Creek Improvement District, which contains Walt Disney World, into the Central Florida Tourism Oversight District.
 This move was scrutinized by former Vice President Mike Pence, who said DeSantis was going too far.

-In 2023, a tweet on Twitter claimed that a teacher in Florida was under investigation for showing her students the Disney movie Strange World and included a photo of a letter reportedly from the Florida Department of Education.
+In 2023, a post on Twitter claimed that a teacher in Florida was under investigation for showing her students the Disney movie Strange World and included a photo of a letter reportedly from the Florida Department of Education.
 The movie includes an openly gay character, which led to a parent submitting a complaint about it, according to the Twitter user.